top of page

 Written and Directed by Eva Grant

-Supported by the Indigenous Screen Office, the Sundance Institute, and the Banff/Netflix Diversity of Voices program.
+Supported by the Indigenous Screen Office, the Sundance Institute, Canada Media Fund, the Independent Production Fund, and the Banff/Netflix Diversity of Voices program.

 DOS-Production-18_edited.jpg